Find Affordable College Courses

 New Paltz, NY

 The in-demand bachelor’s degree programs at SUNY New Paltz helped the school earn the #5 place on this year’s ranking of the most popular communication sciences schools in New York.
-SUNY New Paltz is a moderately-sized public school located in the suburb of New Paltz.
+SUNY New Paltz is a medium-sized public school located in the large suburb of New Paltz.

 About 97% of the students majoring in communication sciences at the school are women while 3% are male.